rapidfish/personnummer/README.md

 * toString() can be used as default output after parsing, but there is also four other methods to represent it

-* Extract meta data from any Personnummer such as age, days since birth, gender, zodiac sign, or sometimes even place of birth
+* compareTo() compares age between any two Personnummer

-* Compare age between Personnummer by using compareTo() (based on date of birth)
+* Extract meta data from a Personnummer; age, gender, zodiac sign and sometimes even the place of birth (on region level)

 * Create Personnummer - quickly generate any number of Personnummer (random, but yet valid), useful for testing purposes.